k-bx/k-bx.github.io/articles/propositions-as-types-missing-links.md

 With this, the proof was complete.

 **Level-polymorphic Isomorphism**.
-Another thing you might mention is that the isomorphism code has been converted to be level-polymorphic.
+Another thing you might notice is that the isomorphism code has been converted to be level-polymorphic.
 Not a big deal, but I thought it's worth noting:

 ```agda
 record _≃_ {l m} (A : Type l) (B : Type m) : Type (l ⊔ m) where